accordproject/markdown-transform/README.md

 ### Development

 1. Fork project to your repository
-2. Clone to local machine with `git clone`
+2. Clone to the local machine with `git clone`
 3. `cd` into the directory
 4. Run `npm install`
-5. Build in watch mode `npm run build:watch`
+5. Build-in watch mode `npm run build:watch`

 ---